qonceptual/QwikHttp/README.md

 ## Further Notes

-Another essential part of restful requests is parsing the response dictionaries (JSON) into our model objects, and passing model objects into our requests.
+Another essential part of RESTful requests is parsing the response dictionaries (JSON) into our model objects, and passing model objects into our requests.
 Consider using QwikJson in combination with this library to complete your toolset. https://github.com/qonceptual/QwikJson